 About the Garden

-Founded in 2010, the Benson Community Garden provides space for individuals and families to grow fruits and vegetables for their personal consumption.
+Founded in 2010, the Benson Community Garden is located at the corner of 60th & Lafayette Streets in Omaha, Nebraska and provides space for individuals and families to grow fruits and vegetables for their personal consumption.

 HOURS: Sunrise to Sunset daily